➡️ Don’t cut corners. From book cover design to editing, cutting corners is a fast way to make your book appear unprofessional.

 Getting sued for copyright infringement is not fun.
 And it can cost you a fortune.
 Much more than you will pay to get thorough legal help.
 This doesn’t just involve the use of images and graphics, but also when quoting music lyrics and text from other works.

 If you’ve included a real-world brand name in your, you’re walking on thin ice.
 If you’ve presented it in a negative light, then you’re asking for it.
 The safest way of dealing with brands is to either not include them and come up with your own fictional company names, or simply neutral/objective.
+Also, it's often good to browse through existing print design for more information.

 Falling for one of these scams can be an extremely costly mistake.